 Coconut oil isn’t the only one with all the benefits.
 Meet coconut sugar, which comes from the coconut palm tree and is a low glycemic sweetener.

 Coconut sugar also contains many minerals and vitamins, says Shirmohammadi.
 Get straight coconut sugar for best results.

 9. Swerve Sweetener

-Swerve sweetener is certified non-glycemic and non-GMO, has zero net carbs and zero calories, and comes in forms of confectioners and granular.
+Swerve sweetener is certified non-glycemic and non-GMO, has zero net carbs and zero calories, and comes in forms of confectioners and granules.
 This means this sugar substitute does not raise blood sugar levels.